Oghma-Infinium/Revenant/README.md

 | **OS**    | Windows 10/11 | Windows 10 |

 Downloads: ~???
 GB
-Install: ~???
-GB
+Install: ~337 GB
-Temp Files (OS drive): ~???
-GB
+Temp Files (OS drive): ~40 GB
-Temp Files (install drive): ~???
-GB
 **TOTAL:** ~ ???
 GB

- > Wabbajack requires around ???
-GB of space for temporary and working files during the installation.
+ > Wabbajack requires around 40 GB of space for temporary and working files during the installation.
 The total size after installation is done is closer to ???
 GB.

 ## Installation